 More healthy kids breakfast recipes to make

-- Cereal Sundae – a super easy breakfast treat – layer up your kids favourite cereal with fruit and yogurt to create this easy breakfast sundae recipe.
+- Cereal Sundae – a super easy breakfast treat – take jar or kilner glass mug and layer up your kids favourite cereal with fruit and yogurt to create this easy breakfast sundae recipe.
+A little bit like an ice-cream sundae… but you know, healthier!

 - 1 English Muffin